LuValhala/Diploma-thesis-script/README.md

 For better explanation see Pike, R., J., Acevedo, W., 1989.
 Topographic grain automated from Digital elevation models.
 In: Proceedings 9th International Symposium on Computer Assisted Cartography. s.
 128–137.

 PYTHON IMPLEMENTATION:
 Working environment is ArcGIS 10.2..
-Imported layer is transformed into 2D array, then calculations are being done to produce the values of various configurations of chosen calculation.
+Imported layer is transformed into 2D array, then values of various configurations of chosen calculation are stored in memory**** .
 After that comparision chooses the correct value and saves it into zero array, which is then exported as output layer.
-Script is published the way it was made when publishing the thesis.
-NOTE that now i would redo it completely as it absolutely inefficient in the amount of RAM it needs to use.
-Problem was that i didnt know about few functions in the beginning of the creative process.
+Script is published the way it was created when publishing the thesis.
+NOTE that right now (8/2017) i would make it completely differently as it absolutely inefficient in the amount of RAM it needs to use****.
+Problem was that i didnt know about few functions in the beginning of the creative process. [ NbrCircle(x,y) returns the value of calculated characteristic in given radius - can be used to save all the RAM and also speed up the process a bit ]

 ABSTRACT OF THE THESIS:
 VALČO, Ľuboš: Data preparation for the physically based morphostructural segmentation of the Western Carpathians.
 [Master thesis].
 Comenius University in Bratislava.
 Faculty of Natural Sciences.
 Department of Physical Geography and Geoecology.
 Tutor: prof. RNDr.
 Jozef Minár, CSc.
 Bratislava: Faculty of Natural Sciences CU, 2017.
 63 pp.